kayjeee/RealtimeSearchApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank helpjuice for giving me this opportunity to build this amazing project.
+I would like to thank HelpJuice for giving me this opportunity to build this amazing project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>